 As far as possible try to create a good first impression upon the interviewer.
 Try to ensure that you make a strong personal connection with the interviewer immediately and convey to him that you are a trustworthy team player who can fit well with the department to promote the company.
 This is not a very difficult task during your initial interaction.
 As soon as you enter the interview room have a sincere and pleasant smile, give him a firm and dry handshake.
 During the interview simply look into the eye of the interviewer.
 When he smiles in return, it means that you are successful in establishing contact with the interviewer.
 To follow proper interview decorum, don't sit before him until you are asked to do.

-If you are successful in making a good first impression with the interviewer, then he is likely to forgive you for the silly mistake or the jumbled answer you give to him because of the gut feeling he have in you.
-Also make sure that you sends out correct non verbal signal to the interviewer throughout the course of the interview to assure him that you are important and valuable to the employer.
+If you are successful in making a good first impression with the interviewer, then he is likely to forgive you for the silly mistake or the jumbled answer you give to him because of the gut feeling he has in you.
+Also, make sure that you send out the correct non-verbal signal to the interviewer throughout the course of the interview to assure him that you are important and valuable to the employer.